Flu Shot (Alberta)

 Make the most of your health and wellness.

-Flu vaccines and COVID-19 vaccines will be available in pharmacies.
+Flu vaccines and COVID-19 vaccines are still available in many of our Alberta locations.
 The Alberta public vaccine program is free for the general public.
-Patients will have the choice to receive flu vaccine and/or COVID-19 vaccine at their appointment, when stock is available.
+Patients 5 years and over have the choice to receive flu vaccine and/or COVID-19 vaccine at their appointment, when stock is available.
 Appointments may be booked online through the London Drugs booking system, the Alberta Vaccine Booking System (AVBS) or by calling 811.*

 *Walk-in requests may be accommodated subject to availability.